 ➤ Purchase of capital goods used for manufacturing exempted goods

 ➤ Blocked credits [Section17 (5)]

-> Through claiming ITC in GST return filing, you can reduce the tax you have already paid on inputs and pay the balance amount.
-For availing this benefit, there is a proper set of guidelines.
-It ensures the accountability of the suppliers to pay the required tax also prevents the overall increase in the price.
+By claiming ITC in GST return filing, you can reduce the tax you have already paid on inputs and pay the balance amount.
+For availing of this benefit, there is a proper set of guidelines.
+It ensures the accountability of the suppliers to pay the required tax and also prevents the overall increase in the price.